Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 We are in the process of migrating our theme from Pytorch to Furo (see https://github.com/Qiskit/qiskit_sphinx_theme/issues/232).
 To build the local docs using the Furo theme, use `THEME=_qiskit_furo` in front of the command, e.g. `THEME=_qiskit_furo tox -e docs`.

 ------
-## Run JavaScript tests

-We write some tests in JavaScript (Node.js) to have automated checks of the theme, e.g. that certain components render properly.
+## Visual regression testing

+We use visual regression testing via [Playwright](https://playwright.dev/docs/test-snapshots) to take screenshots of the site and check that every change we make is intentional.
+If a screenshot has changed, the test will fail.
+You can inspect the folder `snapshot_results` to compare the before and after.
+If the change was intentional, then we update the expected screenshot:

+1. Find the "actual" snapshot for the failing test, such as `footer-snapshot-has-not-changed-1-actual.png`.
+2. Copy that snapshot into the folder `tests/js/snapshots.test.js-snapshots`.
+Rename the `-actual.png` file ending to be `-linux.png` and overwrite the prior file.

+We upload `snapshot_results` in CI.
+So, you can get the changed snapshot from GitHub Actions:

+1. Navigate to the GitHub Actions page for the "Tests" action.
+2. Open the "Summary" page with the house icon.
+3. Under the "Artifacts" section, there should be a "snapshot_results" entry.
+Download it.

-To run these tests, you first need to install Node.js on your machine.
-If you expect to use JavaScript in other projects, we recommend using [NVM](https://github.com/nvm-sh/nvm).
+You can also run the tests locally.
+First, you need to install:

+1. [Node.js](https://nodejs.org/en).
+If you expect to use JavaScript in other projects, consider using [NVM](https://github.com/nvm-sh/nvm).
 Otherwise, consider using [Homebrew](https://formulae.brew.sh/formula/node) or installing [Node.js directly](https://nodejs.org/en).

-Then:
+2. [Docker](https://www.docker.com).
+You must also ensure that it is running.
+   * If you cannot install Docker Desktop (such as IBM contributors), you can use [Rancher Desktop](https://rancherdesktop.io).
+When installing, choose Moby/Dockerd as the engine, rather than nerdctl.
+To ensure it's running, open up the app "Rancher Desktop".

+Then, to run the tests locally:

 1. `npm install`
+2. Build the docs with Furo, `THEME=_qiskit_furo tox -e docs`
-2. `npm test`
+3. `npm test`

+You must rebuild the docs with `THEME=_qiskit_furo tox -e docs` whenever you make changes to the theme or docs folder.
+The docs will not automatically rebuild.

 ------
 ## Updating bundled web components